• Menu

 Bicycle Touring Checklist

 I recently returned from a 4-week bike tour through France and Spain, carrying all of my own kit and camping along the way.
 Some people have commented that they can’t believe I travel so light, while others have said “how the heck do you fit all that on a bike?”
 You can fit a surprising amount of stuff on a bike.
 Of course, the heavier the bike, the harder the journey.
-Here is a list of what I took with me.
+Here is a list of what I took with me, plus extras I’d consider taking next time.

 Bicycle Touring Checklist